 A.M.
 Best's financial strength rating is an independent opinion of an insurer's overall financial strength and ability to meet its ongoing insurance policy and contract obligations.
 It is based on a comprehensive quantitative and qualitative evaluation of the company's balance sheet strength, operating performance and business profile.
-In its August 26, 2016 press release, A.M.
-Best reaffirmed the A+ (Superior) financial strength rating and issuer credit ratings of aa- for Banner Life Insurance Company and William Penn Life Insurance Company of New York.
-Banner and William Penn are collectively referred to as Legal & General America (LGA).
-The outlook for all ratings is stable.
-The press release said that "the rating actions reflect LGA's strong competitive position in the U.S. term life marketplace, where it currently ranks eighth as measured by new term life annualized premiums for 2015."
+In its November 2017 press release, A.M.
+Best reaffirmed the A+ (Superior) financial strength rating for Banner Life Insurance Company and William Penn Life Insurance Company of New York.
+A.M.
+Best noted our “strong competitive position in the US term marketplace” and “solid operating performance” on both “a US GAAP and International Financial Reporting Standard basis.”

 Standard & Poor's has been rating the overall financial strength of insurance companies since 1971; it's one of the largest global rating organizations in the world.
-The Standard & Poor's review dated July 20, 2016 reaffirmed the AA- (Very Strong) rating we share with our parent company.
-Assessing our operations as "core" to Legal & General Group, the review says L&G Group has a "very strong competitive position as a leading annuity, protection, savings, and asset management solutions provider in the U.K., which is one of the more developed life insurance markets in Europe."
-The S&P report also credits L&G's "very strong capital adequacy and strong ability to source capital and liquidity" as one of the factors supporting the review."
-The report considers that "L&G has improved its management effectiveness and its focus on its strengths in recent years."
+The Standard & Poor's review dated July 2017 reaffirmed the AA- (Very Strong) rating we share with our parent company, assessing our operations as "core" to Legal & General Group.

 In July 2016, Fitch Ratings reaffirmed ratings of 'AA-' with stable outlooks for Banner and William Penn (together, Legal & General America) due to its core status with the L&G Group.
 The ratings reflect L&G's "strong capitalisation, operational scale and market position as one of the leading UK life insurers."